maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 ### Keywords & author attribution

 'Tags' i.e. keywords can be connected to questions and you are encouraged to use them.
-You may try to gain access to a listing of most common ones and see if your ideas about them might have slightly differently typoed on there but worry not about creating a new one.
+You may try to gain access to a listing of most common ones and see if your ideas about them might have been slightly differently typoed over there but worry not about creating a new one.

 Author attribution in Abacus happens through keys/tags.
 Your questions should have a tag referencing your home organisation and one for your name.
 As some platforms do not support spaces in their keywords you may want to play it safe by writing the author tag as 'LastnameFirstname'.
 If you are significantly modifying an existing question feel free to add your author tag there but do not remove the existing ones.